 Curtis Lumber is proud to be partnered with OSHA.
-Our programs insure a safe work environment for our employees as well as a safe place for our customers to shop.
-All twenty one of our locations are currently involved in the OSHA Voluntary Protection Program (VPP).
+Our programs ensure a safe work environment for our employees as well as a safe place for our customers to shop.
 Curtis Lumber is the only VPP Company in the United States listed under Industry Code 444110 (Building Material and Garden Equipment and Supplies Dealers).

-Nine of our locations have obtained VPP Star Status.
-There are currently only 2218 worksites in VPP.
+Eight of our locations have obtained VPP Star Status.
+There are currently only 2115 worksites in VPP.

 The Voluntary Protection Program (VPP) promotes effective worksite In VPP, management, labor, and OSHA establish cooperative relationships at workplaces that have implemented a comprehensive safety and health management system.
 Approval into VPP is OSHA’s official recognition of the outstanding efforts of employers and employees who have achieved exemplary occupational safety and health.